On the existence of shadow prices for optimal investment with random endowment: Example: when the random endowment becomes negative

 solves the utility maximization problem (\ref{pp}). \end{proposition}

 Before proceeding the proof of this proposition, we first introduce the notion of maximal trading strategy in this market with transaction costs.
-Notice that a similar notion in frictionless markets is adopted by Delbean and Schachermayer in \cite{DS94} for considering a superreplication problem.
+Notice that a similar notion in frictionless markets is created by Delbaen and Schachermayer in \cite{DS94} for considering a superreplication problem.

 \begin{definition} An element $\varphi^0_T\in \mathcal{C}^\lambda(1)$ is called maximal, if for $\phi^0_T\in \mathcal{C}^\lambda(1)$ satisfying $\phi^0_T\geq \varphi^0_T$, a.s., we have $\phi^0_T= \varphi^0_T$, a.s.
 A trading strategy $(\varphi^0, \varphi^1)$ is called maximal in $\mathcal{A}^\lambda(1)$, if it is associated with $(\varphi^0_T, 0)$, where $\varphi^0_T$ is a maximal element in $\mathcal{C}^\lambda(1)$. \end{definition}